 - Two days of 32° – significantly higher temperatures than forecasted and horrible to walk in, especially through fields with no shade at all wearing a mask to limit the hay fever…

-- Sheltering from aforementioned heat at midday by having a kip and lunch in shade of a hedgerow as no trees for miles around – seemingly a good plan for 30 minutes until cloud of thunder flies decided it would be entertaining to cover all of my body whilst I was trying to eat my sandwiches – tickly and itchy all at the same time – an experience not to be recommended
+- Sheltering from aforementioned heat at midday by having a kip and lunch in shade of a hedgerow (no trees for miles around) Seemingly a good plan for 30 minutes until cloud of thunder flies decided it would be entertaining to cover all of my body whilst I was trying to eat my sandwiches – tickly and itchy all at the same time – an experience not to be recommended!

 - Not being able to find my gîte etape at the end of a long walk and on the point of tears, only to bump into my host who had just popped into the village with flowers for the church.
 At that momentarily, truly an angel in disguise!

-I realised that some of you will not know the history of the Via Francigena so I should have started the first blog with an explanation.
+I realised that some of you will not know the history of the Via Francigena and I should have started the first blog with an explanation.
 So to make amends…

 The Via Francigena (‘the way through France’) follows the route described by Sigeric, Archbishop of Canterbury, when he journeyed to Rome in AD 990 to collect his pallium, or cloak of office, from Pope John XV.